-This chart shows the historical trend of assets and the actuarial liability for the State of Delaware's Postretirement Health Plan.
+The chart below shows the historical trend of assets and the actuarial liability for the State of Delaware's Postretirement Health Plan.
 The first valuation complying with GASB 43 and 45 was performed in 2006.
-The reduction in actuarial liability in 2012 was primarily due to the Plan changes.
+The reduction in actuarial liability in 2012 was primarily due to Plan changes.
 The increase in actuarial liability in 2016 was due to the demographic decrement changes from the 2015 experience study adopted in 2016 as well as the change in the discount rate from 4.25% to 3.75%.
 Starting in 2017, the discount rate follows the 20-year bond buyer rate.
-The increase in actuarial liability in 2019 was due to the reduction in the discount rate from 3.87% to 3.50%.
+The increases in actuarial liability in 2019 and 2020 were due to the reduction in the discount rate from 3.87% to 3.50%, and then to 2.21%.
 The percentages above the grey bars represent the ratio of the market value of assets over the actuarial liability.

 This chart shows the historical trend of employer contributions and the annual required contribution (ARC) for the State of Delaware's Postretirement Health Plan.
 The ARC represents the normal cost plus a 30-year level percentage of pay amortization of the unfunded liability.
 The percentages above the burgundy bars represent the ratio of the actual contributions to the annual required contribution.
+The contributions (burgundy bars) are read on the left axis, while the ARC rate (blue line) is read on the right axis.